SFDO-Tooling/CumulusCI/docs/cumulusci_flow.md

-One of the bigger differences between CumulusCI Flow and GitHub Flow or git-flow is that CumulusCI Flow automates the merging of commits to a project\'s `main` branch into all open feature branches.
+One of the bigger differences between CumulusCI Flow and GitHub Flow or git-flow is that CumulusCI Flow automates the merging of commits to a project's `main` branch into all open feature branches.
 This auto-merge does a lot for us:

 -   Ensures feature branches are in sync with the main branch.